cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
-2011-05-29
+2011-05-30
-    Fix problems with headphones/headsets and libaudio, kanged common-aries libaudio Added OMX libraries from common-aries
+    Fix problems with headphones/headsets and libaudio, kanged common-aries libaudio.
+    Added OMX libraries and overlay from common-aries.

 2011-05-28r2
     Fixed setup_fs so it properly formats partitions.